sirichada/sys-101-pong/README.md

+# how to run

+1. chmod +x run.sh
+2. ./run.sh

 # Bare Metal Starter

 This is a starting implementation for a simple bare metal kernel for x86-64 architecture.
 The implementation is based on [rust-osdev/bootloader](https://github.com/rust-osdev/bootloader) crate,